cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 ## Homework

-1. Drop extreme values from the RFM data (before the normalization) and run the cluster analysis again.
+1. Drop extreme values from the RFM data (before the normalization), perform the normalization and the cluster analysis again.
+Compare the new clusters with those obtained in question Q3.

-2. Compare the new clusters with those obtained in question Q3.
+2. Convert every dimension of the RFM data set to a **binary scale** (High/Low), and a create a segmentation based on the eight combinations.
+Compare this partition with the .